 In the beginning, I found it hilarious (and I still do), but also uncomfortable and troubling a bit deeper down.

-A room full of supposed adults gawking at me like children who haven’t developed egos telling them to act cool is definitely hilarious.
+A room full of young adults gawking at me like children who haven’t developed egos telling them to act cool is definitely hilarious.
 They look like college students, but they don’t act college-aged by any western standard.
 I only graduated a year ago this month, so I could still pass for a college student, and most days I still feel like one.
 I imagine someone watching the first-day scene: A room full of slack-jawed college kids gawking in awe at another college kid standing in front of them as a sloppily cast authority figure.
 It’s perfectly silly.

 The discomfort part came from being completely on display.